 He's expected to do great things.
 Whether that's play 15 years in the league and win two Super Bowls with the New York Giants or win five MVPs like his uncles remains to be seen.

-The world is going to keep a close eye on Arch Manning for the next three years, and hopefully one day he’s an All-American SEC passer declaring for the NFL Draft.
+The world is going to keep a close eye on Arch Manning for the next couple years, and hopefully one day he's an All-American SEC passer for a CFP contender declaring for the NFL Draft.

-You just hope he knows how to handle the pressure and hype.
-The good news is he can always ask whomever is sitting across from him at Thanksgiving for advice.
+Hopefully he knows how to handle the pressure and hype that comes with being ranked the top quarterback in his class.
+The good news is he can always ask anyone sitting across from him at Thanksgiving for advice.